 Russia is a vast country offering so many different landscapes and experience.
 Russia has a fascinating history and there are lots of places to visit.
 By choosing to travel to Russia you will get to enjoy one of the most incredible experiences of your life.

-Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Russia.
+Find inspiration for the best things to do if you would like to travel to Russia.

 The name Russia originated from the old Norse term, for "the men who row" (rods-) as rowing was the main method of navigating the rivers of Eastern Europe.
 Russia became the medieval state of Rus after being ruled by the early Swedes and became independent, began to flourish in the 9th century.
 The Mongols invaded and split the country into small tributaries until it reunified itself to become the Kievan Russian empire in the 18th century.